wwu-webtech/ashlar/source/_patterns/03-organisms/statistics-collection/statistics-collection.html-horizontal.md

 ---
-title: Statistics Collection - Horizontal (a collection of horizontally styled statistics)
+title: Statistics Collection - Stacked
 ---
 A grouping of statistics, styled with flexbox.
-This one contains horizontal statistics.
+This one contains horizontally styled statistics laid out stacked on top of each other.